kiwi0fruit/ultimate-question/ultimate_question.md

 Unfortunately, I have not succeeded in creating the model.
 And at this point I have become exhausted.
 I ask your advice or any other help available regarding creating that model.

-   The problem I’m trying to solve can be described as **to create the simplest model possible in which the evolution of the laws of nature arises from the natural selection of structures.** This approach implies indeterminism and postulates random and spontaneous nature of some events.
+   The problem I’m trying to solve can be described as **to create the simplest model possible in which the evolution of the laws of nature arises from the natural selection of structures**.
+This approach implies indeterminism and postulates random and spontaneous nature of some events.
 It is also assumed that the universe had the beginning (the first moment of existence).
 This task is meant to provide the tychism doctrine by Charles Peirce with a mathematically accurate dynamic model.

+_GitHub repo has preview only.
+The intended view is only [**on GitBook**](https://www.gitbook.com/book/kiwi0fruit/ultimate-question/details) (with Javascript on)_

 **_Concise formulation of the question_**: [**short_question**](short_question.md)